-With over 650 million websites, and another 51 million added each year, there is plenty of online competition for your services.
+With over 1.6 billion websites currently on the Internet, there is plenty of online competition for your services.
 We looked at a few ways to make your website stand out aesthetically, but there are also ways to help it stand out on search engines.
 Being on the first page of a Google search for your services is crucial to your online conversions.

 Search Engine Optimization (SEO) is what helps your website rank well with search engines.
 There are several SEO services that can be performed on your website, both one time and ongoing.
 This is another factor you should consider when building a website; much of the SEO work is done during the website build, so be sure to ask early.
 This is a much larger topic and one we may revisit in a future article.